Toloka/docs/en/guide/concepts/distribute-tasks-by-pages.md

 - Tasks in the suite are mixed up before the page is shown to the Toloker.

-- If there aren't enough general tasks and the **Assign partial page** option is set, the Toloker is given an [incomplete task suite](../../glossary.md#incomplete-task-suite).
+- If there aren't enough general tasks and the **Allow partial task suites** option is set, the Toloker is given an [incomplete task suite](../../glossary.md#incomplete-task-suite).
 Please note that the number of control and training tasks in this case must be complete.

 {% note alert %}